em7/cl-cookbook/dynamic-libraries.md

 ImportError: dynamic module does not define module export function (PyInit_libcallback)
 ~~~

-it means that Python is trying to load `libcallback.so` directly as if it was a compiled Python module (written in C).
-Since it isn't, I suggest to rename `libcallback.py` to something else like `callback.py` and from `example.py` import `callback` rather than `libcallback`.
+It indicates that Python is attempting to load `libcallback.so` as if it were a compiled Python module (written in C).
+Since that is not the case, a workaround is to rename `libcallback.py` to another name, such as `callback.py`, and in `example.py` to import `callback` instead of `libcallback`.

 ## Makefile

-Each example has a Makefile for building it on Mac.
-It even automatically build the `libsbcl.so` library and copies it into the current directory.
-However the command for building the project (e.g. `libcallback` itself) needs to be modified to be usable on Linux-based operating systems and on Windows (MSYS2).
+Each example comes with a Makefile designed for building on Mac.
+It even automatically builds the `libsbcl.so` library and copies it into the current directory.
+However, the command for building the project (e.g., `libcallback`) needs to be modified to work on Linux-based operating systems and on Windows (with MSYS2).

 ## CMake

-Using CMake is rather straightforward, unfortunately there is currently no CMake-aware library or `vcpgk`/ `conan` package so we have to use `HINTS` with `find_library`.
+Using CMake is relatively straightforward.
+Unfortunately, there is currently no CMake-aware library or a `vcpkg`/`conan` package, so you'll need to use `HINTS` with `find_library` to locate the necessary libraries.

-Assuming you'd like to compile a project called `my_project` and would like to add a LISP library:
+Assuming you would like to compile a project named `my_project` and would like to add a LISP library, you could proceed as follows:

 ~~~CMake
 # If there is a better way, let me know.